aqib-javed1119/Blog-project-/README.md

 # Blog website
 ## MERN Stack
 ### React / Express / MongoDB / Node
-### Link to the project deploy : https://blog-4tcxk47j9-aqib-javed1119.vercel.app
+### Link to the project in deploy : https://blog-4tcxk47j9-aqib-javed1119.vercel.app

 ## To test the frontend